Making Tax Digital (MTD) for Healthcare Professionals

 Self employed people will be required to

-• Record business transactions (eg. income and expenses) digitally, using a software product or spreadsheet.
-Paper records will no longer be legal!
+- Record business transactions (eg. income and expenses) digitally, using a software product or spreadsheet.
+Paper and cash book bookkeeping will no longer be legal!

-• Finalise the tax position after the end of the tax year, as in the past and currently, and before the next 31st January.
+- Finalise the Self Assessment tax position after the end of the tax year, as in the past and currently, and before the next 31st January.

-• The quarterly returns should be submitted using compatible software that can communicate with HMRC’s computer.
+- The MTD Quarterly Updates to HMRC should be submitted using compatible software that can communicate with HMRC’s computer.

-Quarterly returns contain a summary of transactions.
-The final Self Assessment – year end tax return – is also required by 31st January following the previous 5th April (as currently), with any necessary adjustments.
+Your Self Assessment – year end Tax Return – is also required by 31st January following the previous 5th April as usual and currently.

 Please note critically, MTD means an uninterrupted digital record flow from the software to HMRC submission.

-You will not be able to keep your own designed spreadsheet and hand-key your MTD return to an HMRC online app/system, because there won’t be one.
+You will not be able to keep your own designed spreadsheet and hand-key your MTD return to an HMRC online app, because there won’t be one.

 When are the returns due?